 10. I will be traveling between Yakima and Seattle in January.
 What is your policy if the pass closes?

 As long as the pass remains open our buses will run.
 We may experience delays due to road conditions and having to chain up the buses so please allow plenty of time before your flight.
 In the event that the pass closes we will hold at Ellensburg or Cle Elum until notified that the pass has reopened.
 If the pass remains closed for more than a few hours we will consider canceling the run and if so will return the passengers to their pick-up points.
-If the run is canceled the passengers may receive a full refund or they can leave the reservation open and use it at a later time.
+If the run is canceled, passengers may receive a refund ($4.00 cancellation fee applies) or they may leave the reservation open and use it at a later time.